WeatherCity: Urban Scene Reconstruction with Controllable Multi-Weather Transformation: Introduction

 First, existing 4D scene reconstruction methods struggle to overcome the limitation of observation dependency.
 While emerging techniques like Neural Radiance Fields (NeRF)~\cite{mildenhall2021nerf} and 3D Gaussian Splatting (3DGS)~\cite{kerbl20233d} achieve high-fidelity geometric and photometric reconstruction, they can only reproduce the weather conditions present during data capture, failing to simulate challenging scenarios such as rain, snow, or fog.
 Subsequent optimizations for urban scenes, such as StreetGaussians~\cite{yan2024street}, which models vehicle motion through dynamic appearance models, and OmniRe~\cite{chenomnire}, which introduces a multi-node structure to support modeling of pedestrians and deformable objects, primarily focus on "object-level adjustments" (e.g., modifying vehicle positions or counts) without addressing the crucial environmental dimension of weather.

 Second, image-level weather editing techniques fail to meet the consistency requirements essential for 4D scene generation.
 Early approaches, primarily based on GAN architectures~\cite{goodfellow2020generative}, required training specialized models for each weather condition, resulting in limited editing diversity and poor generalization~\cite{zheng2024tpsence}.
 Recent methods have turned to diffusion models based~\cite{greenberg2023s2st, zhang2023adding}, which allow flexible weather control via text prompts.
 However, they often introduce content hallucinations, such as altering the position of road markings or distorting buildings.
 Furthermore, they offer limited capability for fine-grained control over weather intensity parameters, such as the strength of rain or snow or the density of fog.
 Recent methods have attempted weather editing based on 3D representation.
 DerainNeRF~\cite{li2024derainnerf} and WeatherGS~\cite{qian2025weathergs} utilize NeRF and 3D Gaussians to reconstruct and edit rainy scenes, but their functionality is limited to removing raindrops.
 ClimateNeRF~\cite{li2023climatenerf} can simulate static weather effects such as snow cover and flooding, but it cannot generate dynamic weather phenomena such as falling rain or snow.
+WeatherEdit~\cite{qian2026weatheredit} introduces a two-stage weather editing framework utilizing 4D Gaussians to simulate dynamic weather effects.
+However, its 3D reconstruction for different weather scenes is independent, without considering the consistency of the underlying scene geometry and content.